Affinity Group Frequently Asked Questions

 • Keep the interest of the affinity group and/or UI foremost in mind when providing assistance and avoid all conflicts of interest.

-• Adhere to UI policies and procedures and ask for clarification if you do not understand them.
+• Adhere to Iowa Volunteer Network Guidebook and Volunteer Code of Conduct and ask for clarification if you do not understand them.

 • Serve as a positive university representative and conduct yourself in an appropriate, professional manner.